zzelif/builder-round-devmatch/README.md

----

-# DevMatch: A Developer-Focused Dating Application[^1]
+## DevMatch: A Developer-Focused Dating Application

 ## Project Overview

 **DevMatch** is a full-stack dating application built specifically for software developers to connect, discover matches, and collaborate based on shared technical interests and professional backgrounds.
-Developed as a **WC Launchpad Builder Round** project, it is a minimal viable product (MVP) completed within a five-day sprint (October 27-31, 2025), designed to showcase technical skills, product sense, and full-stack development capabilities.[^1]
+Developed as a **WC Launchpad Builder Round** project, it is a minimal viable product (MVP) completed within a five-day sprint (October 27-31, 2025), designed to showcase technical skills, product sense, and full-stack development capabilities.

-The application enables users to create comprehensive developer profiles, browse and swipe through potential matches, establish mutual connections, and engage in real-time messaging with matched users.[^1]
+The application enables users to create comprehensive developer profiles, browse and swipe through potential matches, establish mutual connections, and engage in real-time messaging with matched users.

 ## Table of Contents